loscrossos/crossos_pynst/doc/tutorial_comfy.md

 ### Installing extra files

-ComfyUI comes by default with no accelerators installed. to add them one must activate the venv and install a requirements file.
+ComfyUI comes by default with no accelerators installed.
+To add them, one must activate the venv and install a requirements file.
 For this we will use the command `REQINST` (REQuirements INSTallation) which takes an URL as a parameter.
 We use it to install the accelerator file from my [Crossos Acceleritor project](https://github.com/loscrossos/crossOS_acceleritor).
+This file is compatible with Python 3.12 and 3.13.

 Since we use a file that needs Python 3.13 we use the definer `PYTHON` at the beginning to ensure the whole installation is based on python 3.13.
 This also ensures that if a user uses the pynstaller to try to install on an existing installation with a different python version, then Pynst will abort warning that the target is incompatible.